Emma struggled to move from graphic design to UX.

 Secondly, Emma feels that you should own your strengths and weaknesses during the UX job hunt.

-There are many full-stack UX design roles advertised that require UX, visual design and coding skills.
+There are many full-stack UX design roles advertised that require UX, UI design and coding skills.
 The truth is that UX professionals don’t have a deep knowledge of all of these areas.